ZeeshanAyub01/python_video_streaming/readMe.txt

 1. Run server.py
 2. Run client.py

+To capture the current frame:
+1. Press 'c'; this will store the current frame as a '.png' image in the same folder as the scripts

 How to stop the program:
-Go over to the python window that's showing the video, and press 'q'.
+Go over to the python video, and press 'Esc'.